ovh/docs/pages/cloud/dedicated/antispam_best_practices/guide.en-asia.md

 ### Reporting a false positive

 If your emails do comply, you can inform us by sending a sample of your email (including header).
 Our technical support team will then assist you with the next steps.
-Simply create a support ticket from your OVHcloud Control Pabek and include the following information:
+Simply create a support ticket from your OVHcloud Control Panel and include the following information:

 - The IP of the service blocked for SPAM.
 - An original copy of the email(s) flagged as SPAM (you should be able to identify that with the **message ID** included in the ANTISPAM email).
-If no message ID is provided, simply send us a copy of the emails sent before receiving the alert.
+If no **message ID** is provided, simply send us a copy of the emails sent before receiving the alert.
 Please only provide the copy of the email flagged as SPAM.
 - The .EML file of the email provided, this should include the **header** and **footer** of the email.
 If you are not familiar with how to extract an .EML file, please consult the following guide: [Retrieving email headers](https://docs.ovh.com/asia/en/emails/shared_mail_guide_to_view_email_headers/).

 Once the information is sent, our support team will communicate with Vade Secure for further analysis of the case.